blayes/blayes.github.io/_pages/about.md

 Funding
 ======
-We are very thankful to the Office of Naval Research (Grant No. ONR-BAA N000141812741) and National Science Foundation, Division of Mathematical Sciences (Grant No. DMS-1854667/1854662) for generously funding our group's research.
+We are very thankful to the Office of Naval Research and National Science Foundation, Division of Mathematical Sciences for funding our group's research.

 ![](/images/nsf.png) ![](/images/onr.png)